iDiv-sCom/jSDM-Help/README.md

 *  I have a dataset of size X, with this type of predictors, etc., which software should I be using?
 How to run the analyses.
 *  Here are my results &Picture& - I interpret this as saying that ... do you agree?

-# What can jSDMs do with your data
+# What can jSDMs infer from your community data?

 jSDMs can explain variation in community composition by contributions of the environment, space and biotic interactions, possibly aided / coupled with species-specific information, such as traits of phylogenies.
 A typical analysis could supply you with